b1mind/NineMens/README.md

 - multiplayer of some sort...
 - Chatroom with ready commands or just chat if multiplayer
 - Chat lobby and game rooms(one chat different views)?

+### version changes

+- 0.3b Almost fully functioning
+  - UI/UX changes from colors to mobile hover, and icons.
+  - Player can not move back to the same spot, if piece is picked up and has no move must use "Put Back"
+  - Phase 3: Flying Now works for both players.
+GG HF
+- 0.2b Did stuffs
+  - Restricted moves to only paths
+  - Mills are now safe from capture unless opponent on board count = 3 -